sheshekabob/plants/Eggplant/README.md

 ### Eggplant in the Renaissance: Between Art and Natural History

-Lacing food and botanical imagery with sexual innuendo continued in the late European Renaissance and early Baroque.
-According to _Gastronomica_ writer John Varriano, reproductive organs might have first been subbed for eggplant in Rome at the <span eid="Q1126723">Villa Farnesina</span> where a series of frescoes depicts a total of 21 eggplants.[^10] During 1517–1518, the artist Raphael decorated the villa's loggia with scenes featuring Cupid and Psyche.
+The late European Renaissance and early Baroque era continued the theme of lacing food and botanical imagery with sexual innuendo.
+Reproductive organs might have first been subbed for eggplant in Rome at the <span eid="Q1126723">Villa Farnesina</span>, where a series of frescoes depicts a total of 21 eggplants.[^30] During 1517–1518, the artist Raphael decorated the villa's loggia with scenes featuring Cupid and Psyche.
 Surrounding his frescoes are <span data-mouseover-image-zoomto="1406,70,728,670">festoons by Giovanni da Udine,</span> who packed his paintings with garden produce.
-One arrangement includes a <span data-mouseover-image-zoomto="1841,176,293,270">phallic bottle gourd</span> penetrating a fig, while two eggplants stand in for testicles.
-Behind such visual ribaldry was the “doctrine of signatures,” the speculation that similar-looking objects or organisms share an essence.[^11] According to this idea, since walnuts look like brains, eating these large seeds boosts mental power.
+One arrangement includes a fig penetrated by a <span data-mouseover-image-zoomto="1841,176,293,270">phallic bottle gourd</span> with a pair of eggplants representing testicles.
+Behind such visual ribaldry was the “doctrine of signatures,” the speculation that similar-looking objects or organisms share an essence.[^31] An example of such thinking is eating walnuts to boost mental power because these large seeds look like brains.
 <param ve-image
 url="https://upload.wikimedia.org/wikipedia/commons/a/af/Le_concile_des_Dieux_dans_la_loggia_d%27Amour_et_de_Psych%C3%A9_%28Villa_Farnesina%2C_Rome%29_%2833898412830%29.jpg"
        label="Loggia of Cupid and Psyche by Raphael, festoons by Giovanni da Udine, Villa Farnesina, Rome"